passiv/snaptrade-sdks/sdks/ruby/README.md

 ### `snaptrade.authentication.login_snap_trade_user`<a id="snaptradeauthenticationlogin_snap_trade_user"></a>

-Logs in a SnapTrade user and returns an authenticated connection portal URL for them to use to connect a brokerage account.
+Authenticates a SnapTrade user and returns the Connection Portal URL used for connecting brokerage accounts.
+Please check [this guide](/docs/implement-connection-portal) for how to integrate the Connection Portal into your app.

+Please note that the returned URL expires in 5 minutes.

 #### 🛠️ Usage<a id="🛠️-usage"></a>